tkataras/Automatic-Cell-Counting-with-TWS/README.md

 <img src = "figures/smaller_training/training8.pnghalf.png">

-Each new addition of data will change the persepctive of the classifier based on the new data, and we can save multiple classifiers which allows us to select the most effective point in training based on the validation data.
+Each new addition of data will change the persepctive of the classifier based on the new data, and we can save multiple classifiers which allows us to select the most effective point in training based on the validation data during Stage __1__.

 There will be an image overlay in red and green showing what the classifier thinks is part of the object and what is not.
 If you would like to see the original image under the overlay, select __Toggle overlay__.

-To review, for ACCT's automatic counting to function **Cells** should be **RED**, or class 1 and **Background** should be **GREEN** or class 2
+To review, for ACCT's automatic counting to function **Cells** should be **RED**, or __class 1__, and **Background** should be **GREEN**, or __class 2__.

-For more information, there is a thorough explanation of __Trainable Weka Segmentation__ plugin located at: https://imagej.net/plugins/tws/ .
+For more information, there is a thorough explanation of the __Trainable Weka Segmentation__ plugin located at: https://imagej.net/plugins/tws/ .

-ACCT will expect at least 2 classifiers to compare performance against for its validation step.
+ACCT will expect at least 2 classifiers to compare performance against for its validation step in Stage __1__.

 # Creating Hand Placed Markers for Validation
 Hand count markers are created in ImageJ using the Point Selection Tool, available in the toolbar, and the ROI manager, which is under __Analyze >> Tools >> ROI Manager__.
 You can also type ROI Manager in the search bar and select it.
 You should also close __Trainable Weka Segmentation__ if you still have it open.